pabloo99/xmlsoccer/README.md

 http://xmlsoccer.wikia.com/wiki/Main_Page

 # Motivation
-The project aims to facilitate the use of the service API XMLSoccer if someone wants to create a custom application for the presentation of live football results using Java.
+The project aims to facilitate the use of the API XMLSoccer.com if someone wants to create its own application to the presentation live scores and statistics available on the site using Java.

 # Requirements
 - Java 7 (Not tested using the Java 8)